China reports almost all new infections outside Wuhan originated abroad

 The central province of Hubei, the epicenter of the outbreak, reported 28 new deaths.
 In the provincial capital of Wuhan, 21 people died.

-Reporting by Gabriel Crossley and Lusha Zhang; Editing by Sandra Maler
+Reporting by Gabriel Crossley and Lusha Zhang; Editing by Sandra Maler & Shri Navaratnam